CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Simple_staging.md

 ![Template Source Columns](img/source_columns.png)

 ###### Input and Output Properties - External Columns
-When opening the Advanced Editor for the source component we can go to the 'Input and Output Properties' tab to find the 'attribute_name' column in the 'External Columns' list.
+When opening the Advanced Editor for the source component we can go to the 'Input and Output Properties' tab to find the 'Attribute_name' column in the 'External Columns' list.
 The defined output column needs to be repeated for every attribute in our model, so we set the section named 'Attribute' on the [External Columns/attribute_name] element.
-This way CrossGenerate knows which part in the template to repeat (in this case the [attribute_name] column).
+This way CrossGenerate knows which part in the template to repeat (in this case the [Attribute_name] column).

 ![Template Source Input and Output Properties - External Columns](img/source_adv_external_columns.png)